The Seahawks will try to remain perfect at MetLife Stadium when they face the Giants on Monday night

 Giants star running back Saquon Barkley sprained his right ankle in a win at Arizona on Sept.
 17 and had to sit out the following Thursday night at San Francisco.

 Barkley will have had 11 days since suffering the high ankle sprain, and it’s uncertain whether he will play.
-He practiced Thursday on a limited basis.
+He practiced on limited basis all week and has been listed as doubtful to play.
 The last time he had a high ankle sprain was in 2019 and he missed three games.

 Matt Breida replaced Barkley against the 49ers, who limited the Giants to 29 yards rushing.
 Breida led the team with four carries for 17 yards and a touchdown.
 The Seahawks have the league’s second-worst pass defense, so New York may just throw more.